EfthimiosVlahos/Diabetes_Detection_ML_Project/README.md

 - Exploratory data analysis using `matplotlib` and `seaborn`

 **2. Data preparation and pre-processing**
-- Zero / Inappropriate Values Tretment with Median values
+- Zero / Inappropriate Values Treatment with Median values

 **3. Modelling using sci-kit learn library**
 - Baseline model using `RandomForest` & `LogisticRegression` using default technique